bbrandom91/AnchorEffectDetection/README.md

 # AnchorEffectDetection
-Final project for a course on experimental design and causal inference.
+This was the final project for a course on experimental design and causal inference.
 We set up a real world experiment to test the anchoring effect.
+The details can be found in the final report pdf, but here is the abstract:

+# Abstract
+This project examines how the anchoring-and-adjustment heuristic influences business decision-making, specifically in interpreting a company's quarterly sales performance.
+Participants were presented with internal sales forecasts (anchors) followed by actual results.
+Three groups received different anchors: a control group, a low anchor ($10M forecast vs. $15M actual), and a high anchor ($20M forecast vs. $15M actual).
+We measured their perceptions of whether Q4 sales were successful after showing them either an upward or downward trending chart of the past 4 quarters of sales.
+Results showed that the high anchors biased respondents toward less favorable assessments, while the low anchors led to more positive evaluations.
+These effects persisted regardless of sales trends but were stronger with negative news.
+This suggests that anchors shape how people interpret ambiguous outcomes, with implications for business and behavioral economics.

+# Commentary
+The anchoring heuristic is the disproportionate influence on decision makers to make judgements that are biased towards an initially presented value.
+While simple to state and to measure, it is highly significant for both its ubiquity and utility, and has been documented in a wide variety of scenarios.
+This was an introductory course with a short time window and a small budget, so we tried to do something where we could conduct the experiment and collect data simply.
+We used a multifactorial design and interestingly we found no heterogeneous effects.